k-l-lambda/k-l-lambda.github.io/source/_drafts/stylegan-mapping.md

 Supposing `mapping` is a continuous function, all possible w points from Z will distribute on a irregular closed 512-d surface.
 To show a 512-d manifold is difficult, for humans only have 2-d vision.
 But we can show some local characteristics by dimension slicing.

 Here is my way.
-Pick a geodesic line on sphere, i.e. a circle, map it into W space, then show the warped result circle.
+Pick a geodesic line on sphere, i.e. a great circle, map it into W space, then show the warped result circle.
-To get a section circle of 512-d sphere, for generility, random sample 2 points (standard normal random then normalize), then slerp between and beyond them multiple times evenly, until finished one cycle on sphere.
+To get a great circle of 512-d sphere, for generility, random sample 2 points (by a standard normal distribution sample then normalize it), then slerp between and beyond them multiple times evenly, until finished one cycle on the sphere.
-To show the 512-d result, I simply project the high dimensional line into multiple low dimensional lines.
+To show the 512-d result circle, I simply project the high dimensional line into multiple low dimensional lines.
-I.e. for every point *w* in circle:
+I.e. for every point *w* in the result circle:

 $$ \textbf{w}: [w_{1}, w_{2}, w_{3}, ..., w_{512}] \rightarrow \\{[w_{1}, w_{2}, w_{3}], [w_{4}, w_{5}, w_{6}], ...\\} $$

-Then plot the projections in a 3D coordinate system, as you see blow.
+Then plot the projections in a 3D coordinate system viewport, as you see below.

 <figure>
 	<span class="fixed-ratio" style="width: 100%; padding-top: min(66%, 586px); max-width: 1025px">